 One of the DOE Office of Science’s most important contributions to the U.S. scientific effort is support of the construction and operation of major scientific user facilities at the DOE national laboratories.
 This was intended to be an integral part of the DOE national laboratories’ mission from the start.
 One purpose of the national laboratories, when they were first established after World War II, was to serve as home to large, costly scientific facilities that universities could not afford but that would be essential for America to maintain leadership in science.

-There are 29 DOE Office of Science user facilities at DOE national laboratories.
-Each year nearly 30,000 researchers make use of these facilities, with access determined on a competitive basis using peer review.
+There are 28 DOE Office of Science user facilities at DOE national laboratories.
+Each year more than 30,000 researchers make use of these facilities, with access determined on a competitive basis using peer review.

 These large-scale facilities have become increasing vital in certain key areas of research, especially areas with major potential impact on industrial innovation and national economic competitiveness.
 As a result, the global competition in certain categories of facilities has grown increasingly fierce in recent years.